-- 10.11 Transportable sterilizers for unwrapped instruments and utensils should conform with the specifications in BS 3970: Parts 1 and 4 and the safety specifications in EN 61010: Part 2-041.
-A European Standard on "small" sterilizers (less than one module) is under development and will eventually supersede the relevant clauses of BS 3970. - 10.12 At present there are no standards for fixed sterilizers, though these are likely to be encompassed by the future European Standard.
-In the meantime, fixed sterilizers should meet the performance requirements of BS 3970: Parts 1 and 4.
+- 10.11 Transportable sterilizers for unwrapped instruments and utensils should conform with the specifications in BS 3970: Parts 1 and 4 and the safety specifications in BS EN 61010: Part 2-041.
+A European Standard on "small" sterilizers (less than one module) is under development and will eventually supersede the relevant clauses of BS 3970. - 10.12 Fixed sterilizers should meet the performance requirements of BS 3970: Parts 1 and 4.